epicmario7133/EVM-File-Uploader/README.md

 - `-gasprice`: GasPrice for transaction
 - `chainid`: ChainID of the BlockChain
 - `convalidate`: Convalidate file after upload False/True (default: False)

-## Documentation

-Please note that the issue with Python 3.10 compatibility will be resolved shortly.

 ## For Windows